njgeorge000158/Weather-Visualization-for-Vacations-from-APIs/README.TECHNICAL.md

 ----

-The IPython notebook, WeatherPy.ipynb, generates the CSV file, CitiesWeather.csv, which acts as input to VacationPy.ipynb.
+The IPython notebook, weather.ipynb, generates the CSV file, cities_weather.csv, which acts as input to vacations.ipynb.
 These IPython Notebooks must have the following Python scripts in the same folder with it:

-PyConstants.py

-PyFunctions.py

-PyLogConstants.py

-PyLogFunctions.py

-PySubroutines.py

-WeatherPyAPIFunctions.py

-WeatherPyAPIKeys.py

-WeatherPyConstants.py

-WeatherPyFunctions.py
+logx_constants.py

+logx.py

+mathx.py

+matplotlibx.py

+pandasx_constants.py

+pandasx.py

+vacationsx.py

+weather_api_keys.py

+weather_constants.py

+weatherx.py

-If the folders, Resources, Logs, and Images are not present, an IPython notebook will create them.
-The Resources folder contains the output file from WeatherPy.ipynb, CitiesWeather.csv, which is the input file for VacationPy.ipynb; the Logs folder contains debug and log files from testing the IPython Notebooks; and the Images folder has the PNG image files of the IPython Notebooks' tables and plots.
+If the folders, logs and images, are not present, an IPython notebook will create them.
+The folder, resources, contains the output file from weather.ipynb, cities_weather.csv, which is the input file for vacations.ipynb; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images, has the PNG and HTML files of the IPython Notebooks' tables and plots.

-To place the IPython notebook in Log Mode, Debug Mode, or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In Debug Mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in Log Mode for log information sent to a log file.
-If the program is in Log Mode but NOT Debug Mode, it displays no debug information, but writes that information to the log file.
-If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files in the Images Folder.
+To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
+If the program is in Log Mode, it writes log information to files in the folder, logs.
+If the program is in Image Mode, it writes all dataframes, hvplot maps, and matplotlib plots to PNG files in the folder, images.

 ----